 In 2013, Olens was elected by his peers to Chair the Southern Region of the National Association of Attorneys General (NAAG).
 As Chair, he serves on the Executive Committee of NAAG and is responsible for coordinating the agenda of the Southern Region.

 Prior to being elected to Attorney General, Olens was Chairman of the Cobb County Board of Commissioners, serving from August 2002 through March 2010.
 Previously he served as Cobb County District 3 Commissioner from 1999 through June 2002.

 From December 2004 through 2009, Olens served as Chairman of the Atlanta Regional Commission.
 He was appointed as Vice-Chair of the Metropolitan North Georgia Water Planning District from 2005 through March 2010.
 Olens also devotes much time assisting various non-profit organizations.

 Olens is the recipient of numerous awards and honors, including the 2013 Emory Law School Distinguished Alumni Award, the 2008 Tom Bradley Leadership Award by the National Association of Regional Councils and the 2007 “Excellence in Public Service Award” by the University of Georgia’s Carl Vinson Institute.
-For the past nine years, Georgia Trend magazine has listed Olens as one of the “100 Most Influential Georgians.”
+For the past ten years, Georgia Trend magazine has listed Olens as one of the “100 Most Influential Georgians.”
 In 2011, the Cobb Chamber of Commerce honored Olens for his dedication to community and philanthropic service by naming their annual community service award the “Sam Olens Business Community Service Award.”